Marijuana Addiction Rehab, Rehabilitation, Recovery and Treatment

 One concern marijuana smokers face is that the marijuana of today is far more potent than the marijuana smoked in the 60s and 70s.

-The stronger marijuana currently being smoked, is also more widely available due to the widespread prevalence of medical marijuana (i.e., “legalized” marijuana).
-These two circumstances have caused greater impact on both the short-term and long-term levels.
+The stronger marijuana currently being smoked is also more widely available due to the widespread prevalence of pertains to psychiatric care marijuana (i.e., “legalized” marijuana).
+These two circumstances have caused a greater impact on both the short-term and long-term levels.
 In the short-term, the stronger marijuana leads to its users experiencing heavier and potentially more damaging highs; among these short term effects are euphoria, distorted perceptions (up to and including hallucinations and other mild psychotic symptoms), memory impairment, and difficulty thinking and solving problems (source: National Institute on Drug Abuse – NIDA).

 Statistics like these undercut the myth that marijuana is not addictive.